Lenard Moore: Early life

-Growing up Moore was surrounding by books because his mother and father filled the house with books.
-He was very close with his parents, two sisters and four brothers.
+Growing up, Moore was surrounded by books because his mother and father filled the house with books, as he was very close with his parents, two sisters and four brothers.
 Moore worked with his great-grandmother on a farm while growing up.
-Moore remembered stories his grandfather used to tell him stories and the way he told his stories was fascinating to Moore.
-He always visualizes his grandfather in his poetry now.
-Moore states that his love for writing was a long process that started when he was in elementary school.
-On his long bus rides to school he would read books, lots of books.
-They made him realize he could go places, the books worked his imagination.
-He had a love for words.
-He participated in plays, dramas and he even wrote a play.
-In 10th grade Moore got to write short stories.
-That was very exciting and encouraging for Moore.
-When Moore reached his 20s, that's when his life took a turning point.
-Moore went into the army and that is when he really started to write poems.
-He had a girlfriend at the time, so he was practicing writing the best poems for her back home.
-That was very exciting and encouraging for Moore.
+Moore was immersed in literature, as his grandfather used to read stories to him, in which he became fascinated and started to include his grandfather in some of his creations.
+Moore states that his love for writing was a long process that started when he was in elementary school, like how on his long bus rides to school he would read a lot of books.
+This made him realize he could go places.
+He also had a love for words, and used to participate in plays and dramas.
+During 10th grade, Moore got to write short stories which became exciting and encouraging for him.
+When Moore reached his 20s, his life took a turning point, as he went into the army, and started to write poems during that period of time.
+He had a girlfriend at the time, so he was practicing writing the best poems for her back home, which became even more exciting for Moore.
 He has lived in South Carolina, Virginia, California, and Germany.